jetbrains-academy/rustlings-course/Common Programming Concepts/If/Managing Conditions/task.md

 ## Mastering the IDE: Managing Conditions

-Can you quickly understand what the code from `main.rs` file prints?
+Can you quickly understand what the code from the `main.rs` file prints?

 %IDE_NAME% has lots of useful features that can help you make the code more readable.